Amb. Ronald E. Neumann

 Ambassador Neumann is the author of a memoir, Three Embassies, Four Wars: a personal memoir (2017) and The Other War: Winning and Losing in Afghanistan (Potomac Press, 2009), a book on his time in Afghanistan.
 He has returned to Afghanistan repeatedly and is the author of a number of monographs, articles, and editorials.
 His writings have focused most heavily on Afghanistan, stabilization, and Bahrain.
 At the Academy, he has focused particularly on efforts to maintain adequate State and USAID budgets and staffing and upgrade professional formation to enable these institutions to carry out their responsibilities.
 Ambassador Neumann is on the Advisory Board of a non-profit girls’ school in Afghanistan, the School of Leadership, Afghanistan (SOLA) and the Advisory Board of Spirit of America.
 He is on the board of the Middle East Policy Council.

 Ambassador Neumann speaks some Arabic and Dari as well as French.
 He received State Department Superior Honor Awards in 1993 and 1990.
 He was an Army infantry officer in Viet Nam and holds a Bronze Star, Army Commendation Medal and Combat Infantry Badge.
 In Baghdad, he was awarded the Army Outstanding Civilian Service Medal.
 He earned a B.A. in history and an M.A. in political science from the University of California at Riverside.
 He is married to the former M. Elaine Grimm.
 They have two children.
-Ambassador Neumann is currently a member of the Spirit of America advisory board.
+In 2018, Ambassador Neumann became a member of Spirit of America’s Advisory Board.